Sibil Pektorosoğlu: Recording artist

-Pektorosoğlu was one of the soloists of the "Surp Vartanants" choir, known for their concerts at various festivals, and especially for appearing with established artists such as Sezen Aksu (2002), and Nükhet Duru.
+Sibil was one of the soloists of the "Surp Vartanants" choir, known for their concerts at various festivals, and especially for appearing with established artists such as Sezen Aksu (2002), and Nükhet Duru.
 As a family friend, the Armenian-Turkish pop composer Cenk Taşkan (Majak Toşikyan) encouraged her to record Armenian songs in CD-form.
 The recording was done in Taşkan's home studio, and completed in twenty days.
 On 10 November 2010, her first album, eponymously named Sibil, was released by Ossi Music, Istanbul; it features twelve popular songs in the Armenian language.
 Taşkan was a major contributor, lending several of his new compositions and arrangements.
 The album features with contributions by the internationally famous ney master Mercan Dede, by qanun master Göksel Baktagir, by bouzouki player Petro, and by the Surp Vartanants Choir.

-One year after the release of this first album, Pektorosoğlu decided to leave the church choir.
+One year after the release of this first album, Sibil decided to leave the church choir.
 When concert offers came from abroad, she found it not ethic to sing at church choir concerts only without attending the rehearsals.
 She devoted herself fully to Armenian popular music.
 She represented Armenian music on stage with Mercan Dede at the "Paris Saint Denis Festival" held in the Basilica of Saint-Denis, Paris, France.
 She sang to Armenian music in the "Breath of the Earth" concert, arranged by Göksel Baktagir, and also at another concert by one of Europe's award-winning musical bands.

-Pektorosoğlu's second album, called Ser ("Love"), was released by Ossi Music on 11 February 2014.
+Sibil's second album, called Ser ("Love"), was released by Ossi Music on 11 February 2014.
 Musicians such as the duduk master Djivan Gasparyan, composer Ara Gevorgyan, singer André, as well as Mercan Dede were among those who contributed to the album with either compositions, instrumental play, or back-up vocals.
 The album features twelve songs including a piece in Aramaic–Syriac, advertised by her label as the native language of Jesus Christ.

-In 2015, Pektorosoğlu visited Ani in eastern Turkey, alongside the president of the Pan-Armenian Games committee, Ishan Zakarian, who had extended her his invitation.
+In 2015, Sibil visited Ani in eastern Turkey, alongside the president of the Pan-Armenian Games committee, Ishan Zakarian, who had extended her his invitation.
 There, in front of the historic ruins, she sang the Armenian song "Desnem Ani’n U Nor Mernem" ("Let me see Ani and Die", Ani’yi görsem sonra ölsem), which had been a personal dream of hers.
 On 2 August the same year, she sang the same song as part of an opening ceremony for the Pan-Armenian Summer Games in Yerevan, Armenia, to an audience comprising more than 6,000 athletes.
 During her one-week stay in Armenia, she was also hosted by various radio and television stations.